Easy Lemon Rosemary White Bean Soup

 Feel free to use fresh cooked beans, using about 4 1/2 cups.
 If cooking beans, 2 cups of dried beans, about 1 lb., will yield just the right amount for this soup.

-For added color and nutritions, add a handful or two of baby spinach or kale to the soup towards the end of cooking.
+For added color and nutrition, add a handful or two of baby spinach or kale to the soup towards the end of cooking.

-Thicken the soup even more by mashing some of the white beans with the back of a spoon for added creaminess.
+For added creaminess, mashing some of the white beans with the back of a spoon will thicken the soup even more.

 When using tahini in the recipe are you referring to the prepared one or the tahini paste that you add water and spices to?
 What kind of tahini